 Here, though, we’re sharing one of our favorite versions.

-Though traditionally sipped as an accompaniment to a neat pour of Tequila, this zingy, eye-opening version is shaken directly into a Mezcal Margarita, making something even better than the sum of its parts.
+Though traditionally sipped as an accompaniment to a neat pour of Tequila, this zingy, eye-opening interpretation is shaken directly into a Mezcal Margarita, making something even better than the sum of its parts.
 Here’s how to make both:

 Verdita Recipe